 While we’re on the topic of HVACs and dust, most HVAC maintenance plans include regular changes of the furnace filter.
 But changing the filter between visits yourself — usually every three months — will help keep your system running at peak efficiency and cut down on dust.

 Not sure how to change your HVAC furnace filter?
-The first thing to do is remove the existing filter from your furnace and make a note of the size that will be printed on the sides of the filter.
-It will be something like ’14x25x1′ or something similar.
-Remember to put the filter back when you’re done.
+The first thing to do is to remove the existing filter from your furnace.
+Make a note of the filter size.
+It will be something like 14x25x1 or something similar.

 If you’re noticing a lot of dust or other allergens in your home, it may well be worth it to pay the few extra bucks to get a filter with a higher Minimum Efficiency Reporting Value (MERV) rating.